habibmezbah/habibmezbah/README.md

 Software metrics, Software analytics,Testing, Usability analysis,Github mining, Reinforcement Learning in these software automation field, Flaky testing.

 - 💞️ I’m looking to collaborate on ...
 Trending researches in ML, DL, RL, GenAI, Generative Deep Learning, AI application in Software field.
 - 📫 How to reach me ...
-DM me my Twitter @HabibMezbah
+DM me my Twitter @HabibMezbah or mail me : habibmezbahullash@gmail.com

 <!---
 habibmezbah/habibmezbah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.